mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 * **Field Groups** - Made a fix around an issue that was blocking Field Groups to be saved in certain cases.

+* **Expression Editor** - We are now supporting the listObject data type in all expressions and in additional functions.
+[More info](../building-journeys/expression/functions.md)

 **Frequency Rules**

 * **Weekly and daily frequency cap** - You can now specify the maximum number of messages sent to a customer profile in a week or a day, in addition to month.
 The frequency cap is based on the selected calendar period and reset at the beginning of the corresponding time frame.
 [Learn more](../configuration/frequency-rules.md#create-new-rule)